NodeBE4/opinion/_posts/2023-01-16-cnmediaproject.md

 ### 3: [2023-01-19 05:32:01+08:00 推文](https://twitter.com/EmilyZFeng/status/1615824356508147723)

 RT Emily Feng 冯哲芸<br>This is the best piece I've seen on the rural Covid pandemic in China. <br><br>A doctor working tirelessly, breathless from Covid herself.
 People dying of severe symptoms, unable to get tested/a hospital bed.
-And people getting on with new year parties and weddings - come whatever may
+And people getting on with new year parties and weddings - come whatever may<div class="rsshub-quote"><br><br>Sixth Tone: In early December, China dismantled its “zero-COVID” policy.
+Within a month, the virus was everywhere.
+Sixth Tone’s @BeimengFu traveled to remote villages in the southwestern province of Sichuan, where she witnessed firsthand how the virus surge has inundated local hospitals.<br><br><video src="https://video.twimg.com/amplify_video/1615592827676917761/vid/830x466/GXhKfsRlSiJ3Mt7V.mp4?tag=16" controls="controls" poster="https://pbs.twimg.com/media/Fmu-nwyaAAA3tSM?format=jpg&amp;name=orig"></video></div>

 ### 4: [2023-01-19 11:35:35+08:00 推文](https://twitter.com/cnmediaproject/status/1615915850187567106)